(Corrects paragraphs 1 and 6 to say the Japanese yen fell instead of strengthened)

-Germany’s central bank said on Monday the German economy, the largest in the euro zone, risks coming dangerously close to recession, forecasting little or no growth in the second half of the year.
+Germany’s central bank said on Monday the German economy risks coming dangerously close to recession, forecasting little or no growth in the second half of 2014.

-The European Central Bank, meanwhile, said it had started buying covered bonds, opening a new front in its battle to revive the euro zone economy and keep deflation at bay.
+The European Central Bank, meanwhile, said it started buying covered bonds in a bid to revive the euro zone economy and keep deflation at bay.

-The Bundesbank’s gloomy assessment raises the prospect that the German economy could stay weak, compounding the problems of the 18-country currency bloc, whose economy is already slowing to a virtual halt.
+The Bundesbank’s gloomy assessment raises the prospect Germany’s economy could stay weak, compounding the problems of the 18-country currency bloc, whose economy is already slowing to a virtual halt.

-German data showed producer prices declining for the 14th consecutive month, highlighting the disinflationary pressures that are causing concern to investors and policymakers alike.
+German producer prices declined for the 14th consecutive month, highlighting the disinflationary pressures causing concern to investors and policymakers alike.
 (Additional reporting by Jemima Kelly in London and Shinichi Saoshiro in Tokyo; Editing by James Dalgleish)